Hack Yahoo! password!

 3. Enter the generated 6-digit code to confirm.

-1. Two-step verification is now enabled.
+1. Two-step verification is now active on your Yahoo account.

 Frequently Asked Questions (FAQs)